JHaynie02/HRTS/README.md

 - View all current good applications and either hire that person or get rid of that application
 - Viewing good applications will always be sorted in the order the application was submitted
 - View good applications based off what position that person is applying for

-### Employees
-- Manage all current employees by being able to see and edit employee info
-- Ability to fire an employee and remove their information from the database
-- View an entire history of every employee that has ever worked at this company
-- View a list of employees based off their job title.